garenghazarian1/garenghazarian1/README.md

-- 👋 Hi, I’m @garenghazarian1
+- 👋 Hi, I’m @Garen
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning WD
 - 💞️ I’m looking to collaborate on GITHUB
-- 📫 How to reach me ...
+- 📫 garenghazarian1@gmail.com

 <!---
 garenghazarian1/garenghazarian1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.